 111. See the inland fjords.
 Southland is renown for its fjords and Lake Te Anau is framed by three massive fiords (the only three inland in NZ).
 In the summer (and winter if you’re loopy), enjoy the second largest lake in New Zealand in the presence of the fiords.

 112. Kiwi-spotting on Stewart Island.
 If you happen to end up on Stewart Island, you’ll be friends with ~20,000 odd kiwis the island.
 If you ask the right people, they can point you in the right direction for a possible semi-urban night encounter (*cough* an Oban sports field *cough*).

-115. Hitchhiking.
+116. Hitchhiking.
 The hitching culture in New Zealand is known worldwide as being filled with good experiences.
-This is a great way to save one vbus fares to some of the more off beat places in this list.
-I’ll never recommend hitchhiking to anyone who hasn’t been before though, so only try hitching if you’re confident and be sure to read hitchwiki for the best places to hitch from around the country.
+This is a great way to save on bus fares to some of the more off the beaten places in this list.
+I’ll never recommend hitchhiking to anyone who hasn’t been before though, so only try hitching if you’re confident and be sure to read my experiences of hitchhiking in New Zealand.

 Mission complete!
-That’s a lot of activities that’ll ensure you stay somewhat under your budget while you’re travelling in New Zealand, whether that be by road or otherwise.
+That’s a lot of activities that’ll ensure you stay somewhat close to your your budget while you’re travelling in New Zealand, whether that be by road or otherwise.
 Regardless of your travel budget, some of these free things to do in NZ will already be on your must-do list.